 Relevant Clause u/r 5(1) Prescribed Requirement Particulars 1 Ratio of the remuneration of Managing director to the median remuneration of the employee of the company for the Financial year.
-2 Percentage increase in remuneration of each Director, Chief Financial officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial year Shri P K Mayan Mohamed (9.52%) 3 Percentage increase in the median remuneration of employees in the Financial year.
-(5%) 4 Number of permanent employees on the rolls of the Company. · 5 Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration. salary of employees other than the Key managerial personnel in the financial year was 5%.
-6 Affirmation that the remuneration is as per the remuneration policy of the company.
-The remuneration paid by the Company during the financial year 2021-22 is as per the Remuneration Policy of the Company.
+2 Percentage increase in remuneration of each Director, Chief Financial officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial year Shri P K Mayan Mohamed (13.92%) 3 Percentage increase in the median remuneration of employees in the Financial year.
+4 Number of permanent employees on the rollsof the Company.
+253 in FY 2022-23 (216 in FY 2021-22) 5 Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration. thesalary of employees other than the Key managerial personnel in the financial year was 5% 6 Affirmation that the remuneration is as per the remuneration policy of the company.
+The remuneration paid by the Company during the financial year 2022-23 is as per the Remuneration Policy of the Company.